Ferroin/Roll35/README.md

   annotated in the datset to actually provide this.
 - In a couple of places, we group multiple items that are identical in cost and proportion relative to each other into a single item which rolls for the variant automatically.
-This is done to make the datast maller and slightly improve performance and resource usage of the bot itself.
+This is done to make the dataset smaller and slightly improve performance and resource usage of the bot itself.
 - In a handful of places, the official tables are, quite simply, broken (they either have missing ranges of dice values, or have specific